cymen/react-daypicker/README.md

 ## v3.0.0 is a breaking change

 With v3.0.0, all external dependencies are removed except react (as a peer).
-That means for you as a consumer that the `active` prop which was a `moment` date is *now expected to be a vanilla JavaScript date*.
+That means for you as a consumer that the `active` prop which was a `moment` date is **now expected to be a vanilla JavaScript date**.
 However, for date equality reasons, `active` is expected to be a day so you must pass in a `Date` instance with no more accuracy beyond date set.

-An example is simplist:
+Example:

 ```javascript
 <DayPicker active={new Date(2018, 11, 1)} />